 The Funds may mail one copy of shareholder documents, including prospectuses, shareholder reports, proxy statements and other regulatory documents, when we find that two or more Fund shareholders have the same last name and address.
 This practice is known as "householding" and is intended to eliminate duplicate mailings, save paper and reduce expenses.
 Call our Shareholder Services department at 1-800-582-6757 if you need additional copies of shareholder documents or if you do not want the mailing of your shareholder documents to be combined with those for other accounts at the same address.
-The Funds will begin sending you individual copies of shareholder documents thirty days after receiving such a request.
-Mailings of your shareholder documents may be householded indefinitely unless you instruct us otherwise.
+The Funds will begin sending you individual copies of shareholder documents may be householded indefinitely unless you instruct us otherwise.